sgibson91/ssi-fellowship/ssi-script.md

 Here's a little bit about me.

 I'm a Research Data Scientist at The Alan Turing Institute.
-The Turing is the UK's national institute for Data Science and AI and my role involves applying new data science techniques to real-world problems and turning these tools into software to allow practitioners to use these techniques themselves.
+The Turing is the UK's national institute for Data Science and AI.
+My role involves applying new data science techniques to real-world problems and turning these tools into software for others to use.

-I'm part of a team that helps people share thousands of Jupyter notebooks everyday using mybinder.org, maintained by Project Binder.
+I'm part of the Project Binder team that runs mybinder.org.
+We help people share thousands of Jupyter notebooks everyday.
 I share my experience of Binder through outreach and improve the Binder experience through development.

-I am part of the core development team that launched _The Turing Way_, which is a handbook for reproducible data science and collates together software tooling and best practices that make this "too easy not to do"!.
+I am part of the core development team that launched _The Turing Way_.
+This is a handbook for reproducible data science and we collate together software tooling and best practices that make this "too easy not to do"!
-I contribute there and share my knowledge so other institutions can offer similar services.
+I contribute to the handbook and events so that I can share my knowledge and support other institutions in offering similar services.

 #### Slide 3

 Through the SSI Fellowship, I want to share my Binder experience and grow the community to a thriving ecosystem of computation and research with notebooks.
-Specifically, I'd like to find new contributors with different skillsets so we can diversify Binder's capababilities, and new maintainers so we can increase Binder's bus factor and longevity as a project.
+Specifically, I'd like to find new contributors with different skillsets so we can diversify Binder's capabilities, and new maintainers so we can increase Binder's bus factor and longevity as a project.
+I'd like to achieve this through running a workshop on contributing to Project Binder and attending events in different communities.

 #### Slide 4